Sub Pop: The "Seattle sound"

 In early 1988, Pavitt and Poneman quit their jobs to devote their full attention to Sub Pop.
-Raising $43,000, they incorporated that April.
+Raising $43,000, they incorporated on April 1, 1988.
 "Of course that was spent in, like, thirty days", Pavitt recalled.
 "We almost went bankrupt after a month".
 That August Sub Pop released the first single by Mudhoney, a band featuring former members of Green River.
 Sub Pop released the Mudhoney single "Touch Me I'm Sick" in an intentionally limited first pressing of 800 copies to create demand.
 The strategy was later adopted by other independent labels.

 Pavitt and Poneman studied earlier independent labels ranging from Motown to SST Records and decided that virtually every successful movement in rock music had a regional basis.
 The pair sought to create a cohesive brand identity for Sub Pop.
 The label's ads promoted the label itself more than any particular band.
 The label also sought to market a "Seattle sound", which was accomplished with the help of producer Jack Endino, who produced 75 singles, albums, and EPs for Sub Pop between 1987 and 1989.
 Endino recorded cheaply and quickly; in order to operate this way, he utilized some consistent studio techniques, which gave the records a similar sound.

+Endino, in a 1989 article featured in The Rocket, explains:

+The sound that I hear coming from bands that are walking in my door comes from fuzzy guitars, bashing drums, screaming vocals, no keyboards, and a general loud intent.
+There's a scrupulous avoidance of any mainstream musical trends, and an avoidance of MIDI, or anything remotely hi-tech.
+I don't get people with thousand-dollar effects racks coming in.

 In November 1988, Sub Pop released "Love Buzz", the debut single by Aberdeen, Washington band Nirvana, as the first entry in the Sub Pop Singles Club, a subscription service that would allow subscribers to receive singles by the label on a monthly basis by mail.
 At its peak in 1990, the club had two thousand subscribers.
 The club made Sub Pop a powerful force in the Seattle scene, and effectively made the label's name synonymous with the music of the Seattle area—much in the same way Motown Records was to Detroit—and helped to secure the label's cash flow.
 The original series was discontinued in 1993, followed by Singles Club V.2, launched in 1998 and discontinued in 2002.